isekream/WindsurfUnityMCP/README.md

 # Unity MCP for Windsurf

-A Model Context Protocol (MCP) server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions.
+A Model Context Protocol (MCP) server that allows Windsurf to perform Unity Editor actions.

 ## Key Features 🚀
 - 🗣️ Natural Language Control: Instruct your LLM to perform Unity tasks